Available 24/7 for Free Consultations

 When your representation matters, choose a medical malpractice attorney who can provide compassionate service and aggressive advocacy:

-• We have successfully recovered over a million dollars in damages for our clients in Buffalo’s personal injury cases.
+• We have successfully recovered millions of dollars in damages for our clients in Buffalo’s personal injury cases.

 • The attorneys of Towey Law PLLC have close ties to the community, having been born and raised in Buffalo, New York.